0xAbdalrahman/SOC-Monitoring-Lab/README.md

 ```
 - Restart the SplunkForwarder service (Services → SplunkForwarder → Restart).
 - In Splunk Web, search index=endpoint to confirm logs arrive.
-- Do both steps on Active Directory and the Windows 10 machines.
+- Do these steps on Active Directory and the Windows 10 machines.

 #### In the end
 - All VMs are attached to a NAT network (192.168.10.0/24).